The Bridge (Banks novel): Plot summary

 In their second appearance (Metamorphosis, Four), a female character is mentioned in passing, with a certain level of affection.

 The third appearance of the Barbarian and familiar (Metamorphosis, Pliocene) sees them old, decrepit, bed-bound and heading inevitably towards death.
 In each successive chapter the Barbarian's Scottish accent becomes less and less pronounced, another indication of how far Alex has gone from his Glaswegian roots.
 The Barbarian talks of his grief over his dead wife and his memories of their life together.
-While comparisons have been drawn between Sigmund Freud's structural theory of personality, this is the only point where the Barbarian, Familiar and another individual get together in a three-way arrangement.
-If the Barbarian's wife represents Andrea Cramond, it is another example of how deeply she has penetrated his being.
-In a move mirroring Alex's suicide drive and anticipating the end of the book, he is placed in a situation likely to kill him, but triumphs and emerges (literally) rejuvenated and reinvigorated.
+While comparisons have been drawn between Sigmund Freud's structural theory of personality, this is the only point where the Barbarian, Familiar and another individual get together in a three-way arrangement.In a move mirroring the suicide drive and anticipating the end of the book, he is placed in a situation likely to kill him, but triumphs and emerges (literally) rejuvenated and reinvigorated.
 His Glasgow accent also returns.

 The Bridge is an unconventional love story; the characters eschew fidelity and barely see each other for years at a time, but they keep returning to each other.
 There is no marriage, no ring, no happy ever after, just the knowledge that their lives are so deeply entwined it would be difficult or impossible for them to break away from each other.

 "You don't belong to her and she doesn't belong to you, but you're both part of each other; if she got up and left now and walked away and you never saw each other again for the rest of your lives, and you lived an ordinary waking life for another fifty years, even so on your deathbed you would know she was part of you."

-The fate of Alex and Andrea is revealed in a passage in a later book, Complicity.
+The fate of the protagonist and Andrea is revealed in a passage in a later book, Complicity.